visgl/deck.gl/docs/api-reference/layer.md

 Specifies a longitude and a latitude from which meter offsets are calculated.
 See the article on Coordinate Systems for details

+##### `wrapLongitude` (Boolean, optional)

+Automatically wraps longitudes over the 180th antimeridian for the best visibility in the current viewport.

+This option is applied per vertex by dynamically moving the antimeridian the furthest away from the current center of the viewport.
+It is useful when viewing local data that cross the 180th meridian.
+However, path/polygon features that get split by the dynamic antimeridian may still be rendered incorrectly.
+When viewing at a global zoom level, it is recommended that you disable this option and preprocess the data for their best placement.

+Default `false`.

 ##### `modelMatrix` (Number[16], optional)

 An optional 4x4 matrix that is multiplied into the affine projection matrices used by shader `project` GLSL function and the Viewport's `project` and `unproject` JavaScript function.